 International Students are eligible to apply for any ABC certificate, diploma, or degree program.
-However, only bachelor's degrees (4-year programs or 2-year degree completion options) are Post-Graduate Work Permit (PGWP) eligible.
+However, only bachelor's degrees are Post-Graduation Work Permit (PGWP) eligible.
+In addition, bachelor's program students who start their program in the 2023-24 Academic Year or later must complete at least 50% of their program in-person to be eligible for the PGWP.
+More information can be found on IRCC's website.